1. What area(s) in Alabama do you provide service?

 All Surrounding Areas

-I am always available Monday – Friday, 8 am – 5 pm and closed on Saturdays & Sundays.
-Be sure to like our Facebook Page to stay up to date on future news and discount coupons to save even more!
+I am open Monday – Friday, 8 am – 5 pm and closed on Saturdays & Sundays.
+I DO NOT offer 24-hour services.
+Be sure to like my Facebook Page to stay up to date on future news and discount coupons to save even more!

 I accept Credit/Debit Cards, Money Orders, Company Checks, & Cash payments.
 I no longer accept personal checks.

-Try lubricating them, then work the key in/out of the lock.
+Try lubricating them with a good lubricant, then work the key in/out of the lock.
 Be sure to lubricate your locks at least 1-2 times per year for proper function.
 Avoid graphite powder/spray as it will build up in the lock after long periods of use and eventually cause your locks to fail.
 The best lubricants that I use are Triflow and Houdini Spray Lubricant.

-Avoid using fake rocks or placing keys under doormats.
-Also, it is not advisable to leave a key above doorways.
-These are the first places that potential intruders look.
+This is where you get creative!
+Avoid using fake rocks or placing keys under doormats or leaving keys over doorways.
+These are the first places that potential intruders will look.
 If you have close family or friends that you trust, it may be beneficial to leave a copy with them.

 Children have the unmistakable ability to lose house keys.
-To avoid this, take a look at the many styles and variations available in electronic keypad locks.
-Most installations do not require drilling any extra holes and several models use 4 AA batteries that are easily accessible.
+To avoid this, take a look at the many styles and variations available in electronic or even mechanical keypad locks.
+Most installations do not require drilling any extra holes and electric models use 4 AA batteries that are easily accessible.

-Under no circumstances should a trained, professional locksmith cause damage to your property.
+Under no circumstances should a trained, professional locksmith cause damage to your property without an extremely good reason!
 There are a number of non-licensed people that cause damages while performing service due to negligence and poor training.
 A professional Locksmith will use methods that manipulate a lock to open without any noticeable marks.
 I make every effort to stay up to date with my training and take great care to provide the best service possible.
-I am insured for your protection.

 When a home is placed on the market, contractors, realtors, cleaning crews, as well as previous owners could have multiple sets of keys to the property.
 It is always encouraged to change the locks to ensure that no one has keys to your home but YOU!

-With the exception of unlocking a vehicle, we are not equipped to provide any automotive services.
-We can recommend you to a trusted company that specializes in that field upon request.
+With the exception of unlocking a vehicle, I am not equipped to provide any automotive services.
+I can recommend you to a trusted company that specializes in that field upon request.